On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Discussion

 Even though we found support for various causal effects predicted by a functional integration view, our results hinge on whether the datasets used for localizations and behavioral analysis indeed operationalize the right kinds of concepts (general ToM, specific aspects in the ATOMS framework, pragmatic reasoning etc.).
 As is the case with human experiments, the validity of methods and operations require converging evidence from many like-minded investigations and replications.
 What is more, while it is commonly assumed that ToM and pragmatics tasks recruit reasoning about mental causes, we should be open to the possibility that, also in humans, explicit social reasoning trades off with cheaper heuristics \cite{Rubio-Fernandez2024:Cultural-evolut}.
+Additionally, both tasks may share not only social reasoning, but likely also other general intelligence capabilities.
+While the exact nature of such general mechanisms involved in ToM and pragmatics remains elusive (for both humans and machines), our novel large localizer datasets and fine-grained statistical methodology for establishing functional integration between such tasks show one potential path towards contributing to this deep issue.

 Together, these considerations underline the importance of an interdisciplinary perspective on language abilities, closely comparing human and machine solutions to superficially similar tasks.
 In this spirit, the present paper contributes by investigating LMs' functional mechanisms of different aspects of social reasoning at a high resolution, offering exciting avenues for future investigations of the exact relation between different capabilities and of the architectural pressures shaping LMs' ``social world models.''